Maximillian-bm/pacman/README.md

 # Installation
 Christian

+Our Pac-Man game is compiled and all the required installations is included.
+The user is required to install the game and then run the .exe file.

+### Requirements
+* Have Windows 10+

 > Provide here installation requirements and instructions.
 Your goal here is that anyone else following the course should be able to follow the steps and run your project.

 # References